 Trex Commercial satisfied its performance obligation over time as work progressed because control was transferred continuously to its customers.
 Revenue and estimated profit were recognized over time based on the proportion of actual costs incurred to date relative to total estimated costs at completion to measure progress toward satisfying the performance obligation.
 Incurred costs represent work performed, which corresponds with, and thereby best depicts, the transfer of control to the customer.
 Incurred costs included all direct material, labor, subcontract and certain indirect costs.
 The Company reviewed and updated its estimates regularly and recognized adjustments in estimated profit on contracts under the cumulative catch-up method.
-Under this method, the impact of the adjustment on revenue and estimated profit to date on a contract is recognized in the period the adjustment is identified.
-If at any time the estimate of contract profitability indicated an anticipated loss on the contract, the Company recognized the total loss in the period it was identified.
+Under this method, the impact of the adjustment on revenue and estimate of contract profitability indicated an anticipated loss on the contract, the Company recognized the total loss in the period it was identified.
 During the year ended December 31, 2022, no adjustment to any one contract was material to the Company's Consolidated Financial Statements and no material impairment loss on any contract was recorded.